ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 A typical workflow of network incident lifecycle management is as follows:

 * Some alarm or abnormal operations, network performance metrics, network diagnosis information
-  {{!I-D.ietf-opsawg-scheduling-oam-tests}} are reported from the network to the Incident Server.
+  {{?I-D.ietf-opsawg-scheduling-oam-tests}} are reported from the network to the Incident Server.
   The Incident Server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the Probable Root Cause can be detected based on the data correlation analysis.
 If a network incident